 It’s astounding…time is fleeting…RFP madness can take its toll.

-Is your understanding about how much time it takes to run an RFP for an Outsourced Chief Investment Advisor (OCIO) or 401(k) consultant accurate…or is it warped?
+Is your understanding about how much time it takes to run an RFP for an Outsourced Chief Investment Advisor (OCIO), 401(k) consultant, recordkeeper or plan auditor accurate…or is it warped?

-As you may know, it’s your fiduciary duty to oversee your 401(k) consultant or OCIO.
+As you may know, it’s your fiduciary duty to oversee your service providers.
 Whether you’re evaluating an incumbent or looking for a new partner, you may be worried this process will take more time than you’re able to commit, or you believe it’ll take less time than it actually does.
 But what’s the truth?

 The truth is dependent on a variety of factors, including whether you choose to do-it-yourself, to do-it-yourself with help, or to hire search consultants to run your RFP.

 Option 1: It Can Take Longer Than You Think (The DIY Approach)

 While this option will save you money in the long run, it takes significantly longer to DIY the RFP process for service providers.